What is HDMI CEC?

 Resolving Connection Problems

-What do I do if HDMI CEC does not work even though all devices are documented to support it?
+What should I do if HDMI CEC isn’t working, even though the documentation confirms that all devices support it?
 There are several steps you can try:

-• Try connecting your device directly to the TV.
-This applies to players that can connect through a receiver.
+- Try connecting your device directly to the TV.
+This rule applies to players who can connect through a receiver.

-• Make sure you have a certified cable.
-Fake HDMI can have fewer cores, preventing pin 13 from engaging and CEC from working.
+- Make sure you have a certified cable.
+A fake HDMI cable might have fewer wires inside, which can mess with pin 13 and cause problems with CEC working properly.

-With many media devices in your home, HDMI CEC on your TV is a great way to control everything with one remote.
+HDMI CEC on your TV lets you control all your home media devices with one remote.
 Setup is a couple of clicks, and most brands of TVs, media players, and receivers support the technology.

-For example, use the TV remote control to power on or off our extras, change the volume, and control the interface.
-The TV’s HDMI-CEC has replaced our device’s power on/off function.
+You can use the TV remote to turn the extras on or off, adjust the volume, and navigate the interface.
+The TV’s HDMI-CEC has replaced our device’s power-on/off function.

 FAQ